A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

 \subsubsection{Variational Autoencoders (VAEs)}

-VAEs aim to identify the relationship between data sample $x$ and the distribution of the latent representation $z$.
-A parameterized distribution $q_{\Phi}(x|x)$ is used to approximate the posterior probability $p(z|x)$.
-Similar to GANs, VAEs consist of two components: \emph{(i)} an encoder $q_{\Phi}(z|x)$ with parameters $\Phi$, and (ii) a decoder $p_{\theta}(x|z)$ with parameters $\theta$.
-The encoder maps sample space $x$ to latent space $z$ with respect to its class $c$, while a decoder maps the latent space to the sample.
-Conditional VAE (CVAE)~\cite{sohn2015learning} synthesizes sample $\tilde{x}$ with certain properties via maximizing the lower bound of conditional likelihood $p(x|\tilde{x})$.
+VAE models identify the relationship between data sample $x$ and the distribution of the latent representation $z$.
+A parameterized distribution $q_{\Phi}(z|x)$ is derived to approximate the posterior probability $p(z|x)$.
+Similar to GAN, VAE models consist of two components: \emph{(i)} an encoder $q_{\Phi}(z|x)$ with parameter $\Phi$, and \textit{(ii)} a decoder $p_{\theta}(x|z)$ with parameter $\theta$.
+The encoder maps sample space $x$ to latent space $z$ with respect to its class $c$, while a decoder maps the latent space back to the sample.
+Conditional VAE (CVAE)~\cite{sohn2015learning} synthesizes sample $\hat{x}$ with certain properties by maximizing the lower bound of conditional likelihood $p(x|a)$, i.e.,